|Purchase books from the History Center online! |

 Told in the words of more than 30 townsfolk and visitors revealing their impressions and memories, this unique program distills 40+ hours of interviews videotaped all around the area from the Crow's Nest to the Old School House and in and around dozens of our businesses, lodgings, and galleries – even on the Star of Saugatuck and Dune Schooners.

 And, owning this DVD gives you exclusive access to hours of bonus material shot, but not used in the one-hour broadcast!

 Created by History Center members Jon Helmrich and Stephen Mottram, working with WGVU's head of production Phil Lane, the project was funded by donations from members of the community, augmented by a generous matching grant from the Pleasant T. Rowland Foundation.

-Now it’s yours for a mere $26.50 including MI sales tax...supplies are limited, so order soon!
+Now it’s yours for a mere $26.50 including MI sales tax and shipping...supplies are limited, so order soon!

 Proceeds will help support the History Center’s many volunteer-based programs and activities.